Dealing with a Chronic Complainer in the Workplace: Best Practices

 7 Tips for Dealing With Chronic Complainers

 - First, set clear expectations for workplace performance and engagement.
-Often, chronic complainers emerge in environments where standards of performance and behavior are poorly defined and where accountability for actions not enforced.
+Often, chronic complainers emerge in environments where standards of performance and behavior are poorly defined and where accountability for actions is not enforced.
 If your firm has clearly articulated values, make those an integral part of your team’s or department’s environment.
 If the values are not present, work with team members to establish the values they believe are essential for a healthy working environment.

 - Teach team members to make their concerns about policies, programs or activities visible to the broader group.
 Hold people accountable for proposing and following thru on actions to remedy the issues.
 Establish that it is culturally inappropriate to complain behind the scenes.

 - Offer timely, clear feedback and coaching to chronic complainers.
-Once you’ve gained context for the complaining behaviors of a team member, it is critical to engage quickly and constructively with the individual.
+Once you’ve gained context for the complaints of a team member, it is critical to engage quickly and constructively with the individual.
 I encourage managers to focus initially on coaching the person by providing insight into the destructive nature of constant complaining in the working environment.
 Tie the behavior to the impact it has on performance and morale.
-Indicate the damage to the complaining individual’s career, and showcase positive approaches to offering critical input on programs, policies or activities in the workplace.
+Indicate the damage to the complaining individual’s career, and showcase positive approaches to offering critical input on programs, policies, or activities in the workplace.

 - Recognize when it is time to escalate.
 If behaviors do not change, it is time to move from coaching to counseling.
 Coaching is designed to elicit positive change in behaviors by offering guidance, encouragement and specific, actionable feedback.
 Counseling offers clear feedback that the behaviors are unacceptable and identifies the implications of failing to change the behavior.
 Work with your human resources manager to structure a counseling session.
 Make certain to provide documentation on all of the prior feedback and coaching.
 Gain support for presenting the employee with a performance improvement program that has implications if performance fails to improve.
 And then follow-up!

 - Don’t hesitate to get the complainers out.
-Assuming you are working closely with your human resources team and have followed the steps above, you owe it to your team, your firm and yourself to get toxic people out of the workplace.
+Assuming you are working closely with your human resources team and have followed the steps above, you owe it to your team, your firm, and yourself to get toxic people out of the workplace.
 While chronic complainers seem harmless on the surface, remember the example of the leaky water pipe!

 The Bottom Line